Code-Institute-Submissions/buzzing-strings/README.md

 - as a User, I want to be easily redirected to external guitar shops websites
 - as a User, I want to be able to visit social-media sites provided by the website host
 - as a User, I want to be log out successfully
-- as a User, I want to be able to add, update and delete guitar's details
+- as a User, I want to be able to add, edit and delete guitar's details

 [Back to top](#table-of-contents)